Men's French Open: how to watch today's matches - ExBulletin

 Watch live sports without cable!
 Register today for a free trial of Fubo and watch today’s matches!

-- Alcaraz have won four tournaments this year, with an overall record of 30-3.

-- Musetti, who is 13-11 in 12 tournaments this year, is yet to win a tournament.
+- Cerundolo, who is 22-12 in 13 tournaments so far this year, is yet to win a tournament title.

-- In his 33 appearances so far this year on all pitches, Alcaraz have played an average of 21.1 games.
+- In his 39 games this year on all court surfaces, Rune has played an average of 24.3 games.

+- On clay, Rune has played 20 games so far this year, racking up 23.4 games per game while winning 56.5% of games.

-- Alcaraz has played 22 matches on clay this year and 22 matches per match.
+- Rune has won 83.7% of his service matches this year and 28.2% of his return matches.

-- In terms of serve/return winning percentages this year, Alcaraz have won 84.4% of their matches on serve and 37.9% on return.

-Bet on Alcaraz or Musetti to win this match with DraftKings Sportsbook.
+Bet on Rune or Cerundolo to win this match with DraftKings Sportsbook.

 Results of yesterday’s matches